Keys to Successful Tool Migration

 Successful migrations will yield key benefits:

-• Users that are enabled to work with the BI and Analytics tools that best support their needs and can quickly discover and access the information they need for their jobs
+• Users who are enabled to work with the BI and analytics tools that best support their needs and can quickly discover and access the information they need for their jobs.

 Migration work is never fully done.
 The pace of business today will continually drive change, newer or preferred tools will come along, the organization will prioritize new initiatives, and disruptive factors may change the landscape.
 The important thing is to always set the stage for the future and establish a migration strategy that applies to current and future scenarios while creating consistency and ease of use for businesspeople.